nikos/grafana-percent-trend-panel/README.md

 The idea for this plugin panel was inspired by an article about [Embedded Analytics](https://www.revealbi.io/glossary/embedded-analytics).

+This plugin is reviewed by Grafana engineers and released on GrafanaLabs, see Plugins -> Panel (Community): [Percentage Trend](https://grafana.com/grafana/plugins/nikosc-percenttrend-panel/)

 ## Install

 Download the [latest release](https://github.com/nikos/grafana-percent-trend-panel/releases) (named